webixai/METRIXLAB.AI/replit.md

 - **Real-Time Preview**: Instantly see your generated website in a split-screen interface
 - **Code Export**: Copy or download the generated HTML code
 - **Responsive Design**: All generated websites are mobile-friendly with Tailwind CSS
-- **Modern UI**: Clean, intuitive builder interface with dark mode support
+- **Modern UI**: Clean, intuitive builder interface with custom color scheme
+- **User Authentication**: Secure sign-in/sign-up with Clerk authentication
+- **Protected Routes**: Only authenticated users can access the builder

 ## Project Architecture
 - **Framework**: Next.js 15 with App Router